autumnai/leaf/README.md

 [documentation]: http://autumnai.github.io/leaf

 > Disclaimer: Leaf is currently in a very early and heavy stage of development.
-> If you are experiencing any bugs that are not due to not yet implemented
+> If you are experiencing any bugs that are not due to yet to be implemented
 > features, feel free to create a issue.

 ## Getting Started